HomeAdvisor and Angie’s List, which was rebranded to “Angi” in 2021, are two of the most well-established digital home service marketplaces out there.

 Customers now have a choice between the free Green Membership, the low-cost Silver Membership, or the pricier Gold Membership.
 You get all the necessities from a free membership – full access to service providers and their reviews – plus a digital subscription to Angie’s List magazine.

-If you’re willing to pitch in some extra money towards the Silver membership, you’ll receive exclusive discounts, their Fair Price and Service Quality Guarantees, project financing and scheduling, Member Care support through email, as well as a hard copy of Angie’s List magazine.
+If you’re willing to pitch in some extra money to get the Silver membership, you’ll receive exclusive discounts, their Fair Price and Service Quality Guarantees, project financing and scheduling, Member Care support through email, as well as a hard copy of Angie’s List magazine.

 Any massively successful company comes with its fair share of complaints, and these two service providers are no exception.

-HomeAdvisor’s thousands of scalding reviews have earned them a 1/10 on Reseller Ratings, and a 1.3/5 on Sitejabber.
-However, some review sites are magnets for negative feedback, and it should be noted that HomeAdvisor has a 4.6/5 rating on ConsumerAffairs, and a stellar 9.5/10 score on Trustpilot across 18,000 reviews.
+However, some review sites are magnets for negative feedback, and you should take note that HomeAdvisor has a 4.6/5 rating on ConsumerAffairs, and a stellar 9.5/10 score on Trustpilot across 18,000 reviews.

 Angie’s List has a more positive reputation on other websites as well, including an 8.06/10 on Reseller Ratings, and a 7.6/10 on Trustpilot.
 But even the smallest amount of customer complaints should be taken as a warning for new members.